rmrk-team/evm-dev-docs/rmrk-legos-examples/mergedequippable.md

 **`addEquippableAddresses`**

 The `addEquippableAddresses` function is used to add a number of equippable addresses to a single catalog entry.
-These define the collections that are allowed to be equipped in place of the base catalog.
+These define the collections that are allowed to be equipped in place of the catalog entry.
 It accepts two arguments:

 * `partId`: `uint64` type of argument specifying the ID of the part that we are adding the equippable addresses to.
 Only parts of slot type are valid.
 * `equippableAddresses`: `address[]` type of argument specifying the array of addresses of the collections that may equip this part